MerginMaps/docs/src/setup/install-input/index.md

-# How to Install Mergin Maps Input
+# How to Install Mergin Maps Mobile App
 [[toc]]

 Download <MobileAppName /> to your Android device, iPhone or iPad.
 You can find it in the app store of your platform:

 <AppDownload></AppDownload>

-With <MobileAppName />, you can view your data and location on the map, capture points, lines, areas, photos and much more!
+With the <MobileAppNameShort />, you can view your data and location on the map, capture points, lines, areas, photos and much more!

-## Mergin Maps Input on Windows
+## Mergin Maps mobile app on Windows
-If you want to use <MobileAppName /> on Windows, you need to download the <NoSpellcheck id=".exe" /> installer from <GitHubRepo id="MerginMaps/input/releases/latest" desc="MerginMaps/Input" /> repository and install it on your computer.
+If you want to use the <MobileAppNameShort /> on Windows, you need to download the <NoSpellcheck id=".exe" /> installer from <GitHubRepo id="MerginMaps/mobile/releases/latest" desc="MerginMaps/mobile" /> repository and install it on your computer.

-## Mergin Maps Input's tour projects
+## Mergin Maps mobile app's tour projects
 Once you have installed and opened <MobileAppName /> you will see two projects that will guide you through the basics.

 ![Mergin Maps Input Tour Projects](./input-tour-projects.jpg "Mergin Maps Input Tour Projects")